 “[This group of people] are incredible; even though we are apart I have a gut feeling this [community] isn’t going to disappear.
 That we are all part of something bigger than we realize, that is built on a system of mutual admiration and a desire for change.”

-Project Pengyou is a non-profit initiative of the Golden Bridges Foundation that was conceived in 2011 as the alumni network of the President’s 100,000 Strong Initiative.
-We seek to empower and mobilize a rising generation of US-China bridge-builders to serve, inspire and transform lives.
+We connect young Americans and Chinese who have first-hand experience in both countries through high-impact leadership training, events and a social networking site.
+Project Pengyou is a non-profit initiative of the Golden Bridges Foundation that was conceived in 2011 as the alumni network of the President's 100,000 Strong Initiative.